bkhurley/bkhurley.github.io/about.md

 ### Papers
 Articles published (or to be published!) in peer-review journals
-- **Hurley, B. K.**, Fink, L. K., Janata, P. (2017). *Mapping the dynamic allocation of attention in music.* Manusicript submitted for publication.
+- **Hurley, B. K.**, Fink, L. K., Janata, P. (2017). *Mapping the dynamic allocation of attention in musical patterns.* Manusicript submitted for publication.
 - **Hurley, B. K.**, Martens, P. A., Janata, P. (2014).
 [Spontaneous sensorimotor coupling with multipart music](/assets/HurleyMartensJanata_2014_JEPHPP.pdf). *Journal of Experimental Psychology: Human Perception and Performance.* 40(4).
 1679-1696. doi: 10.1037/a0037154

 ### Presentations